-BODY ST RUCTUR RE:
+BODY STRUCTURE:

 CODE QTY DESCRIPTION

-03-0003 1 COLORADO RACK PA CKAGE
+03-0003 1 COLORADO RACK PA ACKAGE

-1 Certification Decal example below.
-Location: Decal will be

-located in driver's area, in the vicinity rea, in the vicinit ty of the mirror located

-directly directly above driver seat
+Location: Decal will be located in driver's area, in the vicinity of the mirror located directly above the driver seat

 US Bus:

 In November 2007, U.S. Bus Corporation was reorganized and re-located to Warwick, New York.
 Acquired by Trans Tech Bus.
 It is unknown if the rack and load requirement was an option from this manufacturer or if all units produced met the standard.
 There is no way to verify if these vehicle meets the rack and load requirements if the certification decal is not present, as records for specific VINS are not available.